-The police department's budgeted staffing was increased by one full time position for a total of 15 full-time sworn officers in 2018.
-The structure consists of the chief, assistant chief, three (3) sergeants, six (7) patrol officers, one (1) full time detective, one (1) School Resource Officer (SRO) and one (1) code enforcement officer.
-The code enforcement duties were taken over by the LPD during a citywide restructuring, which added one full time position to the department.
+The police department's budgeted staffing is 15 full-time sworn officers.
+The structure consists of the Chief, Assistant Chief, three (3) Sergeants, seven (7) Patrol Officers, one (1) full time Detective, one (1) School Resource Officer (SRO) and one (1) Code Enforcement Officer.
+The code enforcement duties were taken over by the LPD during a citywide restructuring, which added one full time position to the department in 2018.

-2018 Budgeted Positions 2018 Staffed Positions
+2019 Budgeted Positions 2019 Staffed Positions

 Police Chief 1

-Assistant Chief 0
+Assistant Chief 1

 Sergeant 3

 Detective 1

 Patrol Officer 8

 School Resource Officer 1

-City Code Enforcement Officer 1
+City Code Enforcement Officer 0